 When you are done extracting all of the seeds and discarding the pomegranate peel, most of the pieces of membrane will be floating in the water as the seeds will have sunk.
 Pour as much water and membrane out of the bowl as possible, without losing any seeds.
 Pour the seeds and remaining water into a colander and pick out any remaining membrane.
 Repeat with the other half of the pomegranate.
-(And if this explanation didn’t make sense, Google a YouTube video demonstrating this technique…it’s much easier than it sounds!)
+(And if this explanation didn't make sense, there are plenty of YouTube videos demonstrating this technique...it's much easier than it sounds!)

 And that's it!
 Quicker than a flash, you can be on your way to a yummy, lovely, and pretty much effortless Pomegranate Cake!
 I think you'll agree that this recipe was worth the wait.☺️

 - 1 cup fresh pomegranate arils

 - 6 tablespoons unsalted butter, at room temperature (plus additional for pan)

 - 1 egg

 - Place the pomegranate arils on a paper towel-lined plate to remove some of the moisture and set aside.

 - Position rack in center of oven and preheat oven to 350°F. Generously butter a 9" deep-dish pie plate.